 As this is a permanent exclusion the governing body must meet to consider it.
 You may make representations to the governing body at the review meeting, if you wish, and ask them to reinstate your child.
 The governing body have the power to reinstate your child immediately or from a specified date, or, alternatively, they have the power to uphold the exclusion in which case you may request that the decision be reviewed by an Independent Review Panel.
 The latest date by which the governing body must meet is [specify the date-the 15th school day after the date on which the governing body was notified of the exclusion].
 If you wish to make representations to the governing body and would like to be accompanied by a friend or representative please contact [name of contact] on/at [contact details - address, phone number, email], as soon as possible.
 You will, whether you choose to make representations or not, be notified by the Clerk to the governing body of the time, date and location of the meeting.
 Please let us know if you have a disability or special needs that would affect your ability to attend the meeting.
-Please advise if you have a disability or special needs which would affect your ability to attend or take part in a meeting at the school.
 Please inform [contact] if it would be helpful for you to have an interpreter present at the meeting.